Genesis-Prime/PrimeCodex/COPILOT_AGENT.md

 This repository is configured for optimal use with GitHub Copilot Coding Agent.
 This document provides the configuration and context needed for effective AI-assisted development.

+> **Beta Advisory:** PrimeCodex is currently at release `0.2.0-beta`.
+Treat every action as experimental and proceed at your own risk—there is no warranty or liability coverage for unintended effects.

 ## Repository Overview

 **PrimeCodex** is an experimental EMOTA Unity framework with OpenAI integration.
 It implements motivational dynamics through desire/fear systems and archetypal pattern activations.